 ✔ DISCOVER THE MOST AMAZING VILLAGES WITH US!

 Want to discover Mykonos and the architecture of its villages with ease and totally carefree?
 View our organized tours & activities or book a car rental at the best prices!

 The Chora of Mykonos is the historical settlement of the island with a plethora of traditional whitewashed houses overlooking the sea with wooden colorful doors, stairs windows and balconies, hanging over the labyrinth streets.

 Every quarter distinguishes for the traditional architecture, the whitewashed walls, the wooden balconies, and the beautifully decorated courtyards.
 On the other hand, the whitewashed villages of Mykonos present this impressive contrast on red/grey rocks, resting in total harmony into the rocky and barren landscape of the Cycladic island.

 Mykonos was among the Greek islands that attracted the Venetians, a reason that is highly appreciated by the many tourists who see many characteristics from the Venetian culture.
 Apart from the medieval castle of Gyzi that stands in Ano Mera, the most characteristic part of Mykonos inspired by the Venetians is Little Venice.
-It is by far the most attractive quarter of this island, known for the whitewashed stone built houses sitting at the edge of the sea with their colorful balconies literally hanging over the water.
+It is by far the most attractive quarter of this island, known for the whitewashed stone-built houses sitting at the edge of the sea with their colorful balconies literally hanging over the water.

-Today, most of these houses belong to famous fish restaurants and nice bars.
+Today, most of these houses belong to famous restaurants and nice bars.
 It is no wonder why this neighborhood has become the trademark of Mykonos and the most photographed place on this island.